gregkh/usbutils/README.md

 Please note that commits must include a `Signed-off-by` trailer, indicating that you comply with the [Developer Certificate of Origin v1.1].

-In addition, when adding new files or contributing to existing ones, ensure that `SPDX SPDX-FileCopyrightText` and `SPDX-License-Identifier` are available and are kept up-to date.
+In addition, when adding new files or contributing to existing ones, ensure that the SPDX tags `SPDX-FileCopyrightText` and `SPDX-License-Identifier` are available and are kept up-to date.
 You can learn more and do that via [reuse-tool].

 [to the maintainer]: mailto:gregkh@linuxfoundation.org
 [pull request]: https://github.com/gregkh/usbutils/pulls